huang-junhong/SIRSRGAN/README.md

      note we use all fliker2k and div2k's train set for train.
   2. Change trainset_path in train_config.py to save patches.

-     You can change patch_size and patch_stride to control patch size and patch number.
+     You can change patch_size and patch_stride to control patch size and number of patches.